phact-cmf/Router/docs/en.md

 ## Supported types of handlers

-> Only relevant if you use the PSR-7 – compatible method of work.
+> Only relevant if you use the PSR-7 compatible method of work.
-> If you use the router in the simplest way, then the handler can be any.
+> If you use the router in the simplest way, then you can use any type of handler.

-Any of the provided handlers must return an object ```\Psr\Http\Message\ResponseInterface```.
+Any of the handlers presented below must return an object ```\Psr\Http\Message\ResponseInterface```.

-### String - class name and method name, "::" separated
+### String contaning a class name and a method name separated by "::"

 Example: